 Watson & Associates LLC has been delivering results for government contractors since we opened in 2003.
 As government contract law attorneys, we understand the novation legal issues that arise in the novation of contract process with government contracts and the problems that buying and selling a business can create.
 Our goal is to federal contractors with high-level guidance in the FAR novation agreement process.

-We understand the requirements for government contract novations in FAR 42.12 and how to prepare viable novation agreements.
+We understand the requirements for government contract novations in FAR 42.12 and how to prepare viable novation agreement packages.
 We can help each transferor or buyer to adequately prepare the contract novation and to be mindful of the legal definition and meaning of novation in federal procurement.
-Our goal is to help the client to work the with the contracting officer to get the best possible result.
+Our goal is to help the client to work with the contracting officer to get the best possible result.

-- Avoid the temptation to get a canned contract novation agreement template.
+- Avoid the temptation to get a canned agreement template.
 It may not meet federal contracting requirements.

 - You need more than just a simple novation agreement and to have a legal transaction.